How Am I Affected by the Google Storage Project?

 If you are a sponsored affiliate (and do not have another active university affiliation), you now have a 250GB storage limit in U-M Google.
 This limit applies across your entire account, including Google Drive, Mail, and Photos.

-Storage limits for sponsored affiliates were applied on January 16, 2023.
-It may have taken up to two weeks before you noticed that the limit had been applied to your account.
+Storage limits for existing sponsored affiliates were applied on January 16, 2023.
+(If you joined U-M as a sponsored affiliate after January 16, your 250GB limit was automatically applied to your account.)

-• If you are under limit, there is no further action at this time unless you receive an email from ITS explaining how you are otherwise affected.
-(For example, if you are within 50GB of the 250GB limit, there may be additional actions you should take.)
+• If you are under the limit, there is no further action at this time beyond maintaining your storage unless you receive an email from ITS explaining how you are otherwise affected.

-• If you are over limit, a temporary storage limit has been placed on your U-M Google account above your current storage total.
-You received an email from ITS on January 16 with more information and next steps.
-Please read this message carefully.
+• If you are over the limit, a temporary storage limit has been placed on your U-M Google account above your current storage total.
+Since January 2023, you have received emails from ITS monthly that contain more information and next steps.
+Please read these messages carefully.

 As a sponsored affiliate, you should: